StackVista/stackpack-sap/src/main/stackpack/resources/waitingfordata.md

 ```
 **NOTE** - Make sure while using this mechanism, you have put `https` in the `url` of the config.

-Once the configuration changes are done as explained above, restart the StackState Agent(s) using below command.
+Once the configuration changes are done as explained above, restart the StackState Agent(s) using the following command.

 ```
 sudo /etc/init.d/stackstate-agent restart